vuhuy194779/Agile-Web-Dev-CITS5505/README.md

 # Web Application for Training Tracking

 ## Project Purpose

+The purpose of this project is to develop a comprehensive and user-friendly application that enables triathlon athletes to track, monitor, and analyze their performance across swimming, cycling, and running.
+By offering functionalities such as data upload (both manually and via CSV files), share and interactive dashboards, the application aims to simplify the process of managing triathlon training data.
+Users can effortlessly record their heart rate, distance, date, and time for each activity, with the flexibility to select multiple activities for a single date entry.

+In addition to data logging, the application provides a calendar view to highlight current and past training sessions, offering athletes clear visibility into their workout history.
+A dedicated dashboard visualizes performance metrics, allowing users to track progress over time, identify trends, and make data-driven adjustments to their training routines.
+Through this application, triathlon athletes can enhance their preparation, optimize their training strategy, and achieve their endurance goals more effectively.

 ### What is a Triathlon?
 A triathlon is a multi-discipline endurance race consisting of swimming, cycling, and running performed in immediate succession.
 The most recognized formats include: